stathisg/hello-in-all-languages/README.md

 ## How to configure

 1. Open the plugin settings page (Settings -> Hello In All Languages).
-2. Select how the word will be displayes (default, Capitalised, or decapitalised).
+2. Select how the word will be displayed (capitalised, uppercase, or lowercase).
-3. Select the default language (to be used if the visitor's IP cannot be determined).
+3. Select the default language (will be used if the visitor's IP cannot be determined).
 4. Optional, but recommended: Sign up for a free IPInfoDB API key and paste it in the appropriate field.
-5. If you get any errors, change the "way to connect to API" option.
+5. If you receive any errors, change the "way to connect to API" option.

 ## How to use